epfl-cs358/2024fa-superscanner8000/code/hardware/esp32-s2/README.md

 >    return format:
 >
 >        {
->            "target x": x position where the arm is or wants to go if in movement
+>            "x": x position where the arm is
->            "target y": y position where the arm is or wants to go if in movement
+>            "y": y position where the arm is
+>            "q1": angle of first stepper in degrees
+>            "q2": angle of the second stepper in degrees
 >            "moving": boolean indicating whether the arm is moving or not
 >        }
 >